MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_wow64_ldt_entry.md

+### -field LimitLow

+The low-order part of the address of the last byte in the segment.

+### -field BaseLow

+The low-order part of the base address of the segment.

 ### -field HighWord

 The high-order portion of the descriptor.
 This member may be interpreted as bytes or collections of bits, depending on the level of detail required.